atsyplenkov/glofas-anadyr/README.md

 Repository contains code and data to reproduce the results of the paper "Reconstructing daily streamflow data for Anadyr River using GloFAS-ERA5 reanalysis" submitted to the journal "GEOGRAPHY, ENVIRONMENT, SUSTAINABILITY".
 To cite this work, please use the following citation:

-> Tsyplenkov A., Shkolnyi D., Kravchenko A., Golovlev P. Reconstructing daily streamflow data for Anadyr River using GloFAS-ERA5 reanalysis.
+> *Tsyplenkov A., Shkolnyi D., Kravchenko A., Golovlev P.* Reconstructing daily streamflow data for Anadyr River using GloFAS-ERA5 reanalysis.
 GEOGRAPHY, ENVIRONMENT, SUSTAINABILITY.
-(In Review)
+2026 (*In Review*)

 ### Abstract
 The Anadyr River is the largest river system in the Russian Far East with no water discharge observations available since 1996.
 The current study addresses this data scarcity by reconstructing daily streamflow series for the period 1979–2025 using the GloFAS-ERA5 v4.0 reanalysis product.
 To mitigate systematic model biases, we applied the Detrended Quantile Mapping correction method, optimised via a Leave-One-Out Cross-Validation strategy using historical gauging records and recent in-situ ADCP water discharge measurements.